getBoolean/ebook2kavita/README.md

 ## About

-- Nothing is modified in the source directory.
-- Only [supported eBook files](#supported-file-extensions) are copied to the target directory.
-  - Non-EPUB eBook files are converted to EPUB using Calibre's `ebook-convert` command.
 - Adds the series name and volume number to the eBook metadata required by Kavita
-  - Series name: Root folder name of the eBook in the source directory, plus the classification (see [Source folder structure](#source-folder-structure))
+  - Series name: The first folder in the eBook's path under the source directory, plus the classification (see [Source folder structure](#source-folder-structure)) and series part number
+  - Volume number: Extracted from the eBook filename using regex.
+  - Volume part number: Extracted from the eBook filename using regex.
+Must be after the volume number.
-  - Series part number and volume number: Extracted from the eBook filename using regex.
+  - Series part number: Extracted from the subfolder and filename using regex.
+Must be before the volume number.
-- Classification is determined by the subfolders an eBook belongs to, case intensitive:
+- Splits eBooks from certain classification subfolders into separate series.
+They can have multiple classifications if the folders are nested
+- Supported series classifications (case intensitive):
   - Light Novel
   - Web Novel
   - Short Story/Stories